tangrams/tangram-docs/pages/styles.md

 For more, see the [Styles Overview](Styles-Overview.md#draw-styles).

 ####`dash`
-Optional _array_ of _integers_.
+Optional _array_ of _numbers_.
 Defines a dash pattern for use with line textures.
 No default.

 Applies to _lines_ styles.

 A _dash pattern_ is an array defining a pattern of alternating dashes and spaces, e.g. `[2, 1]` creates a pattern of dashes that are each 2 units long, separated by spaces that are 1 unit long.

-The unit of the _dash pattern_ is the width of its line, e.g. a value of `[1, 1]` creates a series of square dashes (separated by square spaces).
+The unit of the _dash pattern_ is the width of its line, for example:

+- `[1]` creates a series of square dashes and spaces.
+- `[2]` creates a series of dashes and spaces whose length is twice the width of the line.
+- `[.5]` creates a series of dashes and spaces whose length is half the width of the line.
+- `[2, 1]` creates a dash which is twice as long as the line's width, with spaces the length of the line's width.

 If the _dash pattern_ contains an odd number of entries, it is repeated to form an even pattern (as in SVG).
 This means that the `[1, 1]` example above is equivalent to just `[1]`.
 Similarly, `[3, 1, 1]` would become `[3, 1, 1, 3, 1, 1]`.